ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 1. Be made entirely of commercial off-the-shelf parts (no PCB design!)
 2. Be plug-and-play (little or no soldering involved)
 3. Be configurable to receive ADS-B, AIS or APRS&mdash;one at a time
-4. Have a fourth operating mode where it is usable as a generic network-connected SDR (e.g. using [SpyServer](https://www.rtl-sdr.com/rtl-sdr-tutorial-setting-up-and-using-the-spyserver-remote-streaming-server-with-an-rtl-sdr/))
+4. Have a fourth operating mode where it is usable as a generic network-connected SDR
 5. Able to feed data to Plane/Sailing as well as common web-based trackers

 In the first iteration of the system, I allowed myself to rely on there being power and WiFi available at the operating location&mdash;e.g. wall power socket, car cigarette lighter socket or handheld USB power bank, and household WiFi or phone hotspot.
 I also allowed that changing the function of the device between its four supported modes could be done via SSH.
 (See later for potential future developments removing these limitations.)